sarveshsuresh/APP_DOWNLOADS_PREDICTION/README.md

 # APP_DOWNLOADS_PREDICTION

+My solution to the hackathon held by MachineHack helped me finish 1st on the PUBLIC LEADERBOARD

 DESCRIPTION GIVEN BY ORGANISERS:

 The smartphone revolution started less than 2 decades ago with   the evolution of technologies like touch screen and advanced micro chips that could outmatch the processing capacities of  even some of the Computers at that time.